Foot Binding in China

 According to one story the custom began around 580CE in emulation of an Emperor 's favorite concubine.
 Another story is from the Song dynasty (around 965CE) of Emperor Liyu's infatuation with a dancer and another that it began with Xiao Baojuan (483-501).
 It grew very slowly as a badge of wealth and ambition, at first only within the leading families at the Imperial court.
 By 1000CE it had become widespread and for centuries thereafter about half of all girls had their feet bound.
 It became a badge of wealth and gentility as a successful marriage could turn around a family's fortunes.
 Only minority peoples and very poor families who needed girls to carry out physical labor did not do it.
 The tradition became so entrenched that when Qing Emperor Kangxi banned the practice in 1664 he had to admit defeat and revoke the ban four years later; this may have been brought in because Manchu women did not have their feet bound.
 One of the reforms brought in by the Taiping rebels was the prohibition of foot-binding.

 By 1902 intellectuals no longer inflicted it on their daughters and it became subject to an ineffective ban under the Republican government.
-Interestingly the custom was never allowed within the ruling Manchu elite.
 Some women then put themselves through the painful process of straightening the feet so they could walk normally again.
 In the 19th and 20th centuries foot-binding became the cause of much denigration of Chinese culture.
 In 1851 a ‘Chinese Lady’ with 2½ inch feet was exhibited in London in what was more or less a freak show.
 Kang Youwei observed ‘Now China is narrow and crowded, has opium addicts and streets lined with beggars.
 Foreigners laugh at us for these things, and criticize us for being barbarians.
 There is nothing which makes us objects of ridicule so much as foot-binding.’
 However, particularly in rural areas the practice lingered on into the mid 20th century, it was the Communist government that eventually eradicated it.
 The last known woman Han Qiaoni to have bound feet died as late as 2013 although it is possible that one or two remote rural villages in far flung provinces still cling to the custom.

 See also